guidefari/spotify-effect/markdown/http-pr.md

 - For learning async stuff, [this crash course](https://github.com/pigoz/effect-crashcourse) has some handy stuff too.
 - introduced myself to [Effect schema](https://github.com/Effect-TS/schema)

-# Todo
+# Notes
-- [ ] Fix pipeline
-- [ ] interface refactor in `http.test.ts`, move the effect code out of tests.
-- [ ] Find some examples of unit tests in an effect codebase. anything different about how they're structured?
+  - remember to test for expected behaviour/outcome, and not the implementation.
+By this logic, there's no need to adapt my testing to effectful ways.
-- [ ] pay a bit more attention to schema & types in general, and what's returned by `http.get`
+- [x] pay a bit more attention to schema & types in general, and what's returned by `http.get`
+  - Played with Schema a bit, also implemented some assertion.
+For now, I decided to do this on the consumer's side